erikeldridge/erikeldridge.github.com/_posts/2017-10-04-prototype-toolkit.md

 ## Web

-Unless an app requires native features, start with Web as it presents the lowest barrier to entry and we can use common tools in the client and server.
+Use Web, unless native features are required.
+Web presents the lowest barrier to entry in terms of development (across client and server), and deployment.

 ## Build

-[Rollup](https://rollupjs.org) provides a nice balance between browserify's simplicity and webpack's configurability, and built-in [tree-shaking](https://github.com/rollup/rollup#tree-shaking). [^treeshaking]

-[^treeshaking]: My simple testing based on `du -h` indicated a 20% size reduction.

-## Language

-Use ES6 (for concision and to simplify client and server dev) with Babel (for portability). [^types]

-[^types]: Type safety is helpful for non-trivial code bases, but the goal in prototyping is to get customer feedback for the lowest cost; we can refactor to something type-safe once we've found product-market fit.
+Use [watchify](https://github.com/browserify/watchify).
+It's simple and stable.

+Watch [Rollup](https://rollupjs.org).
+Its dependency on ES6 syntax simplifies things, and its API is a balance of browserify's simplicity and webpack's configurability.
+Additionally, it uses a [proactive form of dead code elimination](https://github.com/rollup/rollup#tree-shaking), which may be more efficient.

 NPM boilerplate:

 {% highlight js linenos %}
 {
   "scripts": {
-    "start": "rollup -c -w",
+    "start": "watchify main.js -o demo/bundle.js -v",
     "serve": "serve"
   },
   "devDependencies": {
-    "babel-plugin-external-helpers": "^6.22.0",
-    "babel-plugin-transform-custom-element-classes": "^0.1.0",
-    "babel-preset-es2015": "^6.24.1",
-    "rollup": "^0.50.0",
-    "rollup-plugin-babel": "^3.0.2",
-    "rollup-plugin-node-resolve": "^3.0.0",
-    "serve": "^6.2.0"
+    "serve": "^6.2.0",
-  },
-  "dependencies": {
-    "diffhtml": "^1.0.0-beta.9"
+    "watchify": "^3.9.0"
+  ...
 }
-}
 {% endhighlight %}

-Babelrc boilerplate for [rollup](https://github.com/rollup/rollup-plugin-babel#configuring-babel) and [custom elements](https://stackoverflow.com/a/41415441/1971682):

-{% highlight js linenos %}
-{
-  "presets": [
-    [
-      "es2015",
-      {
-        "modules": false
-      }
-    ]
-  ],
-  "plugins": [
-    "external-helpers",
-    "babel-plugin-transform-custom-element-classes"
-  ]
-}
-{% endhighlight %}
+## Language

+Use ES6 (for concision and to simplify client and server dev) [^es6]

+[^es6]: Type safety is helpful for non-trivial code bases, but the goal in prototyping is to get customer feedback for the lowest cost; we can refactor to something type-safe once we've found product-market fit.

 ## HTML diffing

-[Dodson] enthusiastically recommends [diffhtml](https://github.com/tbranyen/diffhtml) and it's worked well for me.
+Use [diffhtml](https://github.com/tbranyen/diffhtml).
+[Dodson] enthusiastically recommends it and it's worked well for me.

 ## Custom elements